 Besides creating custom shapes in your presentation, you can also use PowerPoint to crop existing images into new shapes.
 Here's how you do that:

-- Click on the image and select "Format" in the options bar.
+- Click on the image and select Picture Format in the options bar.

-- Choose "Crop," then "Mask to Shape," and then choose your desired shape.
+- Choose Crop, then Crop to Shape, and then choose your desired shape.
 Ta-da!
 Custom-shaped photos.

 10. Present websites within PowerPoint.

 Third party software that integrates fully into PowerPoint’s developer tab can be used to embed a website directly into your PowerPoint using a normal HTML iframe.
-One of the best tools is LiveWeb, a third-party software developed independently.
+One of the best tools is LiveWeb, a third-party software that you can install on your PowerPoint program.

 11. Try Using GIFs.